 Asbestos products are manufactured in two main forms – friable asbestos products, and bonded asbestos products.
 In this article, we’ll take a look at the differences between the two.

-Also known as ‘loose’ asbestos, friable asbestos products contain raw asbestos that can easily be crumbled into fine material or dust.
+Also known as ‘loose’ asbestos, friable products contain raw asbestos that can easily be crumbled into fine material or dust.
 Friable asbestos products usually contain the highest levels of asbestos – in some cases, up to 100%.

 Because the asbestos fibres are held so loosely in the product, they can easily be released into the air when disturbed.
 This causes a major health hazard due to the likelihood that the asbestos fibres will then be inhaled by people who live or work in the area.